Resonance-SDN/pyresonance/README.md

-pyresonance
+PyResonance
 ===========

-Resonance implementation in Pyretic
+Resonance implementation in Pyretic.<b>
+Refer to Wiki documentation on the left for more information.